-At university, I was quickly informed that from now on I was expected to do a whole slew of warm-up exercises to improve my sound, build my embouchure strength, clean up my technique and finger movement, correct my lousy timing, and fix several bad habits I had developed from my unguided practicing.
+At university, I was quickly informed that from now on I was expected to do a whole slew of warm-up exercises.
+All to improve my sound, build my embouchure strength, clean up my technique and finger movement, correct my lousy timing.
+Plus I had to fix several bad habits I had developed from my unguided practicing.

-I did these exercises dutifully and over time, I learned to “practice” in a way that actually helped me improve with each and every practice session.
+I did these exercises dutifully.
+Over time, I learned to “practice” in a way that actually helped me improve with each and every practice session.

 I have since gone through periods where I had not practiced in this manner for long stretches of time, and my playing stagnated and ceased to improve.
 Some old bad habits crept back into my playing at different points in my career as a result of this neglect.

 These days I’ve managed to keep a semi consistent practice schedule which means putting in at least an hour and a half most days and the days I don’t is usually because I’m busy with performances and rehearsals so I make sure to at least put the horn in my mouth every day.

 I have also doubled down on practicing certain fundamentals that I have mostly ignored since my college days, and as a result have seen some very pleasing progress in these areas.

 What I’m trying to say here is that practicing the right way works for everyone at every stage in their development.